Probing Sensitivity near a Quantum Exceptional Point using Waveguide Quantum Electrodynamics

 The energies of closed quantum-mechanical systems are described by a linear operator $\mathcal H$ called the Hamiltonian.
 Like all other observables, the eigenvalues of the Hamiltonian must be real-valued, and its eigenvectors must span the entire Hilbert space.
 This naturally leads to Hermitian Hamiltonians because all Hermitian operators feature both properties.
 In contrast, open quantum systems can be described by non-Hermitian Hamiltonians.
 Certain non-Hermitian operators, such as parity and time (\PT) symmetric Hamiltonians, also feature eigenvalues that are symmetric under complex conjugation and eigenvectors that span the Hilbert space~\cite{Bender1998}.
 This symmetry gives rise to two energy regimes: an unbroken regime with entirely real eigenvalues, and a regime in which \PT~symmetry is spontaneously broken with eigenvalues forming complex-conjugate pairs.
 The transition point between these two regimes is called the exceptional point (EP).
-In both classical and quantum regimes, EPs have generated interest because of their potential applications in sensing~\cite{Chen2017,Zhang2019,Shang2020} and topological quantum state control~\cite{Liu2021, Abbasi2022}.
-They have been realized in a wide range of platforms such as optical waveguides~\cite{Gao2008,Ruter2010,Feng2011}, optical resonators~\cite{Peng2014}, microwave cavities~\cite{Salcedo-Gallo2025}, trapped ions~\cite{Bu2023}, magnonic systems~\cite{Carney2025}, superconducting circuits~\cite{Naghiloo2019, Partanen2019, Abbasi2022, Chen2022, Erdamar2024}, and classical electronic circuits~\cite{Schindler2011,Assawaworrarit2017, Wang2020,QuirozJuarez2022}.